rodumani/CS374/dp7/dp7.md

   5. Feel free to use.
 Do whatever you want.

 ## Recording strategy
-  We’re going to record the whole screen by Mac’s `QuickTime Player`, which could record the screen and the voice at the same time.
+  We’re going to record the screen by Mac’s `QuickTime Player`, which could record the screen and the voice at the same time.

 ## Questionnaires, Interview questions
   1. What do you think of the error message when an attachment is not on the mail sending a mail.
-  2. What do you think of ‘clip’ icon?
+  2. What do you think of the ‘clip’ icon?
 What reminds you?
 Do you recognize it?
-  3. Was there any unnatural or unusual features?
+  3. Is there any unnatural or unusual features?

 ## Debrief prompt:
   First, we should give a participant a great thank with smile.